The Clark at MASS MoCA

 In celebration of the Memorial Day 1999 opening of MASS MoCA, "The Clark@MASS MoCA" brought the work of a young conceptual artist, Natalie Jeremijenko, to North Adams.
 Tree Logic, a massive bio-sculpture installation, suspended six living maple trees upside-down in a specially fabricated stainless steel structure.
 The tree "tops" hung eight feet above a grassy area in the MASS MoCA courtyard.
 Jeremijenko, who has done similar projects in warmer climates, hoped that visitors would see trees more as dynamic living systems than as "static objects in a row, evenly spaced along a tree-lined street."

 In May 1999, the Clark began its collaboration with MASS MoCA and the Williams College Museum of Art in Kidspace@MASS MoCA, a new art space for students, teachers, and families for learning about, interacting with, and even creating contemporary art.
 Building on the success of the program at MASS MoCA, Kidspace has evolved into a collaborative mission to help classroom teachers integrate the arts into their teaching across the disciplines.
-Exciting new initiatives include an annual summer teachers institute (pilot program to be held summer 2012), a web based resource for teachers and a kidspace program at each of the three museums.
+Exciting new initiatives include an annual summer teachers institute, a web based resource for teachers and a kidspace program at each of the three museums.